DD9/dd9/wp-content/plugins/postie/readme.txt

 */10 * * * * /usr/bin/wget -O /dev/null http://blog.robfelty.com/wp-content/plugins/postie/get\_mail.php >/dev/null 2>&1

 This fetches the mail every ten minutes with wget

+= Windows =
+You will need to install [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) or [curl](http://curl.haxx.se/dlwiz/) Then use the Task Scheduler control panel to call wget or cron.

 == Usage ==
+= Specifying Beginning and Ending of Post =
-* If you put in :start - the message processing won't start until it sees that string
+* If you put in :start - the message processing won't start until it sees that string.
-* If you put in :end - the message processing will stop once it sees that string
+* If you put in :end - the message processing will stop once it sees that string.

+= Post Date =
+* Posts can have a specific publication date.
+Relative dates like "tomorrow", "monday", "first day of next month" are supported.
+  *    date: date
+  *    date: date time
 * Posts can be delayed by adding a line with delayXdXhXm where X is a number.
   *    delay:1d - 1 day
   *    delay:1h - 1 hour
   *    delay:1m - 1 minute
   *    delay:1d2h4m - 1 day 2 hours 4m

+= Comment Control =
 * By putting comments:X in your message you can control if comments are allowed
    *   comments:0 - means closed
    *   comments:1 - means open